 Global trade news

-Overview of the latest customs news
+Overview of the latest customs and global trade news

 Brexit: political deal on movement of goods during transition period